JoeBillingsley/JoeTheAverage.github.io/_drafts/ClothingReference.md

 If a mechanical watch is exposed to a magnetic field, parts can become magnetised that can intefere with the accuracy of the movement.
 This can be avoided by buying a cheap quartz watch or an anti-magnetic watch.
 Magnetic field  strength is measured in guass.
 1000 gauss or above is effectively resistant to all magnetic fields you will encounter but watches are available with up to 15,000 gauss resistance (Omega Aqua Terra).
 In 2016 an Omega prototype (https://monochrome-watches.com/the-prototype-seamaster-that-omega-tested-at-insane-160000-gauss/) was shown to remain accurate after being exposed to 160,000 gauss.
 If for some reason you want to take your watch into the large hadron collider, give them a call.

 - Shock resistance
 Most watches are not designed to handle abuse and will require a bit of coddling.
 This includes any activities with sudden movements i.e. sports.
 Many watches are at least shock resistant, specifically they can be dropped from a metre onto a hardwood floor and still remain functional and accurate (https://www.iso.org/standard/62753.html).
-For more intense activities, watches in the Casio G-Shock series and some Timex and Luminox watches are designed to be all but indestructable.
+For more intense activities, watches in the Casio G-Shock series and some Timex and Luminox watches are designed to be all but indestructible.

 - Sizing
     TODO